alitalpur99/Mininet-MutipathTCP/multicasting-iperf/readme.md

-# iperf multicast on Mininet
+# iperf UDP Multicast on Mininet
 ### iperf server h3
 ### iperf client h1 and h2
 ### data transmission from h1 and h2 to server h3